 Air conditioning is controlled by the toggle switch at the forward end of the overhead duct.
-The switch allows selection of off, low, and high fan settings.
+The switch allows selection of OFF, LOW, and HIGH fan settings.
 The compressor is automatically engaged by switching the fan on.
 Each of the six outlets may be directed as desired.

 Evaporator condensate drains from a tube through the aircraft belly.
-Water drainage during ground operations is normal.
+Water drainage during ground operation is normal.